 The good category offers customers a viable and working product that will get their job done at a low price point.
 The better category is, you guessed it, the next step up.
 With better the customer gets a little more quality but also ends up paying a bit more.
 Lastly, the best category is reserved for the best product on the market.
 That means top quality and top price.
 Now, depending on who you are and what your mindset is it is up to you what you decide to purchase.
 Are you a Good, Better, or Best guy?
 I hate to say it but I’m a Good guy… I’m trying to break that habit and move up to Better!

-The A/C Pro ACP-100 is a great middle of the road product that falls into our ‘Better’ category.
+The A/C Pro ACP-100 is the best recharge product out there today.
 It is a bit pricier than the EZ Chill version but there are some benefits to this price increase.
 With the ACP-100 you get twenty ounces instead of the eighteen that we mentioned above on the EZ Chill.
 Along with that you get an extra long twenty-four inch hose to help you reach those cars with the ‘strange’ designs.
 To top it off the coupler on this product is easier to attach.
 Instead of having to manually pull the collar up on the coupler like you do with other products all you have to do is just push the coupler onto the port and it will pop right on.
 I’m always a big fan of the easier the better and the ACP-100 does just that, it makes things easy.

 Remember how I said that these recharge kits are a temporary patch and don’t actually solve anything?
 Well folks the Interdynamics AFK-11CS actually takes a step in that direction by providing you with UV dye mixed in with the refrigerant as well as a UV light pen that you can use to begin scanning for the source of the leak after you have charged your system.
 This feature right here, along with giving you two cans of refrigerant, is why the AFK-11CS Arctic Freeze falls into our ‘Best’ category.
 You get two cans of refrigerant, UV dye and pen, and ALL of the other features and benefits that the other recharge kits have.
 The only real downside to this product is the price.
 As you can imagine since this product falls into the best category it is going to be quite a bit more expensive then the other products on the market we mentioned above.